quixio/quix-docs/docs/tutorials/predictive-maintenance/overview.md

 2. *Downsampling* - downsamples data from one second to one minute.
 3. *Forecast* - uses the `scikit-learn`library to predict 3D printer temperature.
 4. *Alerts* - triggers alerts if thresholds are exceeded for current temperature data, and forecast data.
-5. *InfluxDB - raw data* - stores the downsampled data in InfluxDB for permanent storage.
+5. *InfluxDB - raw data* - writes the downsampled data to InfluxDB for permanent storage.
-6. *InfluxDB - alerts* - stores the alert messages in InfluxDB for permanent storage.
+6. *InfluxDB - alerts* - writes the alert messages to InfluxDB for permanent storage.
 7. *Printers dashboard* - dipslays the temperature data for the specified data, including predicted ambient (enclosure) temperature.

 More details are provided on all these services later in the tutorial.